Limited submission opportunity: 2020 Rita Allen Foundation Scholars AwardJul. 11, 2019, 8:32 PM

 - Scholars may not accept an award from the Beckman Young Investigator Program, Pew Scholars Program in the Biomedical Sciences, Searle Scholars Program or Vallee Scholars Program that would take effect beginning in year one of the RAF award.

-- The Foundation discourages repeat nominations of candidates not chosen in previous years.
+- The foundation discourages repeat nominations of candidates not chosen in previous years.

-Guidelines for Selection:
+Guidelines for selection:

 The foundation seeks candidates that show persuasive evidence of distinguished achievement or extraordinary promise in research in one of the relevant fields.
 The program embraces innovative research with above-average risk and groundbreaking possibilities.
 Rita Allen Foundation Scholars are distinguished by their bold approaches to basic scientific questions that address problems of global concern, as well as their potential for learning, leadership and collaboration.

-- Brief statement of support from department chair/center director;
+2. Statement of support from department chair/center director;

 Submissions should reference the program name in the subject line of the email.